-Guest House: traditionally an existing home, a renovated home or even a custom-built residence that has been specifically designed to cater for overnight guests.
+A Guest House is traditionally an existing home, a renovated home or even a custom-built residence that has been specifically designed to cater for overnight guests.
 There must be at least three guest rooms or more as well as exclusive-use public areas for its guests.
 These are often found in residential areas.

-Country House: Again, this may be an existing/renovated/purpose-built home that provides overnight accommodation, with public areas for the exclusive use of its guests.
+A Country House, again, may be an existing/renovated/purpose-built home that provides overnight accommodation, with public areas for the exclusive use of its guests.
 As the name implies, country houses are situated in natural, peaceful settings usually in the countryside or on the outskirts of towns and cities.

 How Does Grading Work?